TomBric/stratux-radar-display/README.md

    2. Enable a writeable persistent filesystem in the settings tab by setting "Persistent Logging".
    3. Reboot and log on to your Stratux as user pi, directory /home/pi
 ```
+sudo systemctl start systemd-timesyncd; sleep 2; sudo systemctl stop systemd-timesyncd
 sudo apt update -y
 sudo apt install git -y
 git clone https://github.com/TomBric/stratux-radar-display.git
 sudo /bin/bash stratux-radar-display/image/configure_radar_on_stratux.sh
+sudo reboot
 ```
+This will take some time to finish.

+  4. After stratux has rebooted, connect your device (PC, tablet or mobile) to the stratux network.
+  5. Check that you can connect to your stratux Web-Interface by going to (http://127.0.0.1)